kuroko-lang/kuroko/README.md

 ### Loops

-Kuroku supports C-style for loops, while loops, and Python-style iterator for loops.
+Kuroko supports C-style for loops, while loops, and Python-style iterator for loops.

 ```py
 for i = 1; i < 5; i++: